-Narcotics Anonymous (NA) is a group of men and women who meet regularly to provide support, advice and guidance to one another through shared experience involving drug addiction.
+Narcotics Anonymous (NA) is a group of men and women who meet regularly to provide support, advice, and guidance to one another through the shared experience of drug addiction.
 The group follows the traditional 12 steps of recovery, and you’ll likely meet members who are at all stages.
 Just like AA, there are no fees or pledges associated with attending the meetings.
 The organization only asks that you give up your addiction to a higher power as one of the initial steps in the Flint drug rehab program.

 1509 E. Court St.

 Self-Management and Recovery Training (SMART) is different than other recovery meetings.
 Rather than following 12 steps or surrendering addiction to a higher power, SMART Recovery follows a four-point program that’s focused on self-empowerment.
 People who are struggling with any addictive behaviors — substances and activities — are welcome to attend SMART Recovery meetings.
 You can attend online meetings that take place on a daily basis or meet with others in person at meetings in Flint.

 114 Orchard Lake Rd.